EATSTEAK/ssu-it-locker/README.md

-# ssu-it-locker (Unofficial)
+# ssu-it-locker

 Just a toy project with AWS.
-It'll never be official.
-Not related with SSU IT Collage.

 ## To-Dos and Done